EPIC448/Suits-/Notes.md

        ....

- So we want to iterate twoo level deeps... within the code. scrape 2 levels deep.  deal 1 or deal 2 t
+ So we want to iterate two level deeps... within the code. scrape 2 levels deep.  deal 1 or deal 2 t